klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 7.Align your camera with the front of the dice.
   You can do this by hovering over the 3D view with the mouse and pressing `NumPad 1`.
-  The brush circle gives a preview of the position and size of an dice eye.
+  The brush circle gives a preview of the position and size of a dice eye.
   You can change the brush size by shortly pressing `F` and moving the mouse.
   To confirm the new brush size, left click.

 8.Draw one test eye by positioning the cursor over the cube's surface and left click once.
   This creates a filled black circle.
-  However, we now see that the drawn circle does not yet look like the eye of a dice.
+  However, we now see that the drawn circle does not yet look like the eye of a die.
   It has a smooth falloff which means that the corners of the circle are blurred and fuzzy.
   To change this, expand the *Falloff* section in the inspector.
   It contains a graph with a smooth curve.